-Check the tide-tables, then cross the ocean by car, bicycle or on foot on this submersible causeway, to reach the holiday island of Noirmoutier.
+Check the tide-tables, then cross the ocean by car, bicycle or on foot on the Passage du Gois submersible causeway, to reach the holiday island of Noirmoutier.

 Nature and tides are merciless, and the road has a history of being damaged and destroyed by storms.
 You should treat this phenomenon with the greatest respect.
 Tide tables (horaires des marées) are available from tourist offices in the area to indicate safe crossing times, which vary each day.